Academic-Labbook/themes/README.md

 boilerplate code provided by [Underscores](https://underscores.me/).

 Features:

- - Displays multiple authors
+ - Displays multiple authors.
- - Displays revision history under posts and pages
+ - Displays revision history under posts and pages.
- - Displays breadcrumb trail on pages showing page hierarchy
+ - Displays breadcrumb trail on pages showing page hierarchy.
- - Displays table of contents on pages based on page headings
+ - Displays table of contents on pages based on page headings.
- - Provides users sidebar widget showing links to view lists of each authors' posts, including those coauthored
- - Provides recent revisions sidebar widget showing recently edited posts and pages
+ - Allows post display to be configured as full or excerpt mode, and allows users to override this themselves.
- - Shows cross-references (links in the post body) between posts and pages under each post or page
+ - Shows cross-references (links in the post body) between posts and pages under each post or page.
- - Allows posts to be set as read or unread
+ - Allows posts to be set as read or unread.
- - Supports display of an institute logo and icon
+ - Supports display of an institute logo and icon.
- - Provides two menu locations for providing links to site or external pages or URLs
+ - Provides two menu locations for providing links to site or external pages or URLs.
- - Provides customisable copyright notice and ability to hide branding
+ - Provides customisable copyright notice and ability to hide branding.
- - Responsive to screen size: viewable on mobile, tablet and desktop browsers
+ - Responsive to screen size: viewable on mobile, tablet and desktop browsers.

+### Cookies
+Labbook stores the cookie `labbook_recent_posts_content_layout_mode` in users' browsers if they set a custom layout mode via the admin bar (only available to logged-in users).
+The value of this cookie can only be 'full' or 'excerpt' and therefore contains no personally identifiable information.